Deducteam/lambdapi/docs/commands.rst

 ::

-   ￼set builtin "Prop" ≔ ... // : TYPE
+   ￼set builtin "Prop" ≔ ...; // : TYPE
-   ￼set builtin "P"    ≔ ... // : Prop → TYPE
+   ￼set builtin "P"    ≔ ...; // : Prop → TYPE

 For the moment, we only support (mutually defined) first-order dependent types.
-Polymorphic types can be encoded by defining a type Set and a function τ:Set→TYPE.
+Polymorphic types can be encoded by defining a type Set and a function τ:Set → TYPE.

 Some cases of nested type are supported too, like the type Bush.
 Example: